abichinger/odoo_cloud_link_docs/filestore.md

 ### Path

-The folder/path on the drive where attachments will be saved (e.g., `/attachments`).
+The root folder on the drive for this Filestore (e.g., `/attachments`).
+All Storage Template paths are relative to this root.

-### Restrict models
+### Storage Templates

+Define one or more templates to map Odoo models to directory structures.

-Limit this Filestore to specific Odoo models (e.g., only for `res.partner` or `discuss.channel`).
-Leave empty to allow all models.
+- **Model**: Restrict the template to a specific model.
+Leave empty to apply to all other models.
+- **Directory**: The folder path pattern (see Folder Structure).
+- **Bidirectional**: Enable two-way sync for this model.

 ### Sequence